fab-spec/fab/README.md

 - Deploy every commit to a unique URL to [share progress with colleagues](https://fab.dev/examples/share-progress-with-colleagues).
 - ...and more

-> 👉 Head to [fab.dev/examples](https://fab.dev/examples) for the full list of suggested use-cases, or [join our Discord channel](https://discord.gg/Qvj3pJY) to suggest your own.
+> 👉 Head to [the examples directory](https://github.com/fab-spec/fab/tree/next/examples) on GitHub for the full list of suggested use-cases, or [join our Discord channel](https://discord.gg/Qvj3pJY) to suggest your own.

 ## What frameworks & projects are supported?